YantianZha/SERLfD/README.md

 @article{yantian-self-expl,
-  title={Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning}, author={Zha, Yantian and Guan, Lin and Kambhampati, Subbarao}, journal={AAAI-22 Workshop on Reinforcement Learning in Games and arXiv preprint arXiv:2110.05286}, year={2021}
+  title={Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning}, author={Zha, Yantian and Guan, Lin and Kambhampati, Subbarao}, journal={AAAI-22 Workshop on Reinforcement Learning in Games}, year={2021}
 }
 ```